‘Teen Mom 2’ Kailyn Lowry Continues To Face Baby Daddy Questions

 “I am pregnant,” Kailyn Lowry told fans on February 23.
 “I was filmed on the show saying I didn’t want any more kids but I’m pregnant again.
 I know so many will have comments on this but here’s the thing — I didn’t want to bring another child into a failing marriage.”

-Kailyn Lowry continued on to fans, revealing that she experienced health complications after her marriage ended and ultimately had a change of heart when it came to her decision to expand her family.
+Kailyn Lowry continued to fans, revealing that she experienced health complications after her marriage ended and ultimately had a change of heart when it came to her decision to expand her family.

 ” This is the baby I thought I wasn’t sure if I could have.
 I know this isn’t an ideal situation but I know everything will be okay,” she wrote.
 “Having another child is something I am so happy about and I just can’t wait.
 My boys are so excited, those who love me are so excited, and I hope that everyone can just be happy for me during this time.”